Wiki

 Stable price bands, reroll strategy, stat ranges, and practical horse route planning in Bridger Western.

-Horses are one of the highest-value quality upgrades in the game once your slot stops being broke.
+Horses are one of the highest-value quality upgrades once your slot has enough moola to invest.

 - you spawn with a mule and can summon it with

-H - stable offers usually appear between 150 and 1500 moola
+- stable offers usually sit between 150 and 1500 moola

-- rerolling the current horse offer costs 20 moola
+- rerolling the stable offer costs 20 moola

 Stable horse outcomes from starter mule to boosted rolls, with practical buy notes.